 The best vendors empower you to re-use translations for your omnichannel efforts—from PIM to email campaigns, product feeds, offline documents, social and more.
 Multimedia and app localization should be available, too.

-Great website translation vendors can detect content changes quickly, and translate them within a business day.
+Great website translation vendors can detect content changes quickly, and translate them in about one business day.

 7. Avoid In-House Options

 It’s tempting to handle your website translation project with in-house teams, but this usually brings more risks than benefits.
 In-house translators often don’t meet the high skill standards set by translation vendors.
 It’s also hard to effectively staff for these positions, due to wildly fluctuating translation workloads.

 The best companies hire native speakers, vigorously test them pre-hire, and use ongoing translation audits to maintain quality and accountability.

 But the real challenge lies in the efficient, effective management of translated content.
 In-house approaches require continuous effort, and generate unexpected costs well beyond translation.
 Investments in new technologies, or expensive technological integrations, are common.
 Workflows quickly become complicated and prone to error.

 The best vendors have translation management technologies that address those concerns, and require no effort on your side to implement and operate.
 They also have the personnel to easily scale to your fluctuating translation needs.

 As you move forward with your expansion into new online markets, remember that website translation is about far more than just “translation.”